The Biggest

 "The Biggest" is a song recorded by American rapper Latto.
-It was released on May 21, 2021, through RCA and Streamcut.
+It was released as a single on May 21, 2021, through RCA and Streamcut.

 Background and release

 "The Biggest" was teased and eventually announced following the change of Latto's stage name from Mulatto to Latto.
 She changed her stage name due to criticism for using the stage name Mulatto, as the word mulatto is used as a racial classification and some people felt she was glorifying the word by using it in her stage name.